How do people make an ethical choice?

 "My perspective of ethics is..."

-After a 4 week period of connecting the dots post interviews, we observed all of the challenges and feelings that were shared by all the participants.
+After a 4 week period of connecting the dots after our interviews, we observed all of the challenges and feelings that were shared by all the participants.
 The main insights are represented below:

 The cyclical nature of making decisions.